The vast

 interrogated and then quarantined for a short period before movement to a

 permanent internment camp.
-The first permanent internment facility was
+The first internment facility for American airmen was

-Several “punishment” or concentration camps were also established to house
+Several “punishment” camps (straflagers) were also established to house

 internees undergoing disciplinary punishment, normally for attempting